- Levels Taught:

 My availability changes from time to time.
-I am generally teaching after 2:30PM Monday, Tuesday and Thursday.
+I am generally teaching between 2:30PM and 8:00PM Monday through Thursday.
 I follow the Gwinnett County School schedule.
 I will post all holidays and other conflicts in the calendar.

 Mary Frances teaches exclusively from her home studio.